Bought a car without a title

 Is It Legal To Sell A Vehicle With A Title Loan On It?

 Nothing is stopping you from selling a vehicle you own.
 However, only the primary lienholder can transfer ownership of the car to another person.
-With increased oversight from state DMVs, it’s no longer possible to sell a vehicle without a valid title transfer.
-For instance, the California DMV now offers title transfers online; however, you still need to submit the vehicle’s VIN, license plate number, purchase date, and purchase price to complete the title transfer process.
+With new technology updates from state DMVs, it’s no longer possible to sell a vehicle without a valid title transfer.
+For instance, the California DMV now offers title transfers online.
+You still need to submit the vehicle’s VIN, license plate number, purchase date, and purchase price to complete the transfer process.

-If you have a title loan on your car, there’s a lienholder added to the car’s title.
+Once you take out a title loan, a lienholder is attached to your vehicle.
 Another scenario is buying a new car from a dealership that’s financing it.
-In this case also, there’s a lienholder on the car’s title until that loan is fully paid off.
+In this case, there’s a lienholder on the car’s title until that loan is fully paid off.

 Even if you purchased the vehicle rather than leasing it, you do not become the primary lienholder until you fully pay off the loan.
-This means you can’t sell the car with a title loan on it until that loan is fully paid off.
-Even if you illegally sell the vehicle to someone else, your state’s DMV won’t list them as the main lienholder, and that’s all that matters in court.
+This means you can’t sell the car with an active title lien until that loan is fully paid off.
+If you try to get around this by selling the vehicle to someone without the title, your state’s DMV will not recognize the new buyer as the legal owner of record.

 How to Sell a Car with a Title Loan